Romanisation of Bengali: Transliteration and transcription

+The problem is that several historical sound changes have occurred from Sanskrit to Bengali, particularly various sound mergers, and the Bengali alphabet does not represent those changes.
+A similar phenomenon can be found in French and Greek.

 A phenomenon in which romanisation of Bengali unintentionally leads to humorous results when translated is known as Murad Takla.

 Comparison of romanisations

 Comparisons of the standard romanisation schemes for Bengali are given in the table below.
 Two standards are commonly used for transliteration of Indic languages, including Bengali.
 Many standards (like NLK/ISO), use diacritic marks and permit case markings for proper nouns.
 Schemes such as the Harvard-Kyoto one are more suited for ASCII-derivative keyboards and use upper- and lower-case letters contrastively, so forgo normal standards for English capitalisation.